ZVDetector/ZVDetector/readme.md

 ## Quick Deployment

-Local: Build from Dockerfile or pull images from DockerHub
+Build from Dockerfile or pull images from DockerHub

 ```
 docker build -t zvdetector .